Blendify/blender-manual/trunk/blender_docs/manual/render/shader_nodes/textures/noise.rst

    Scale of the base noise octave.
 Detail
    Number of noise octaves.
-   The fractional part of the input is multiplied by the magnitude of the last octave.
+   The fractional part of the input is multiplied by the magnitude of the highest octave.
    Higher number of octaves corresponds to a higher render time.
 Distortion
    Amount of distortion.